khushidas/insurance_claim_prediction/readme.md

 streamlit run app.py
 ```

----

 ## 🔮 Future Work

 * Improve dataset size and feature richness.
 * Deploy with Docker for scalability.
 * Integrate with real-time insurance APIs.
 * Experiment with deep learning models.

----

-## 🤝 Contributing

-Contributions are welcome!
-Feel free to fork the repo and submit a PR.

 ---

 ## 📜 License